Hex lights,

 Detailing & auto studios

 Paint, ceramic and finishing work needs even, colour-accurate light with no hot spots.
-The 14-grid is the de-facto standard above a single bay.
+750 lx for colour-accurate finishing — the 14-grid is the de-facto standard above a single bay.

 Detail bay · Paint booth · Showroom